 TO CREATE AND PROPAGATE a true and unshakable moral basis for the survival of our race is the most fundamental task of the National Alliance.
 (ILLUSTRATION: Charles Darwin.
 His discovery of biological evolution has profound moral implications.)

 If we were to, say, elect a few pro-White politicians or repeal a few anti-White laws — as difficult as those propositions would be these days — but we just continued along with establishment Liberal morality or establishment Conservative morality, or the morality of the major churches — we would have no real, lasting effect.
-All our efforts would, in . . . → Read More: American Dissident Voices: An Evolutionary Morality
+All our efforts would, in a few decades or years, be gone with the wind.
+Eventually, some temporary situation or persuasive politician would reverse all . . . → Read More: American Dissident Voices: An Evolutionary Morality

 EACH OF US has only a few years to live.
 At our conception, we awaken from a sleep that has lasted for millions of centuries.
 We walk this Earth for a few paltry years.
 We are nurtured by parents and family.
 We receive love.
 If we prove strong enough, we give love.
 If we do right, we find a mate, overcome whatever obstacles there may be, and leave descendants to carry on when we are gone.
-And we are gone soon enough — a handful of decades if we are lucky, and that is . . . → Read More: American Dissident Voices: What is Right and What is Wrong
+And we are gone soon enough — a handful of decades if we are lucky, and that is all.
+Then we sleep again, for billions of years, perhaps for infinity — except for that part of us that . . . → Read More: American Dissident Voices: What is Right and What is Wrong

 WILLIAM LUTHER PIERCE, even eleven years after his death, has proven impossible to ignore.
 Despite his decade-long absence and the decline and imminent collapse of what was once his National Alliance (which fell into incompetent and unworthy hands), he is inspiring an ever-growing number of White men and women who are rediscovering his ideas, talking about them, republishing his works, and beginning new institutions that will embody his ideals.

-William Pierce transformed the White resistance, turning us away from hopelessly outdated and sterile conservatism; away from the insanity of “preserving” an old order which didn’t even exist anymore; away from the madness of reforming an enemy-designed System; away from the . . . → Read More: Tomorrow’s Religion
+William Pierce transformed the White resistance, turning us away from hopelessly outdated and sterile conservatism; away from the insanity of “preserving” an old order which didn’t even exist anymore; away from the madness of reforming an enemy-designed System; away from the delusion that we, with our race’s ever-dwindling percentage of an ever more befuddled population, can vote our way out of . . . → Read More: Tomorrow’s Religion

 How did William Pierce’s religion, Cosmotheism, begin?
 How did it develop?
 Robert Griffin asked Dr. Pierce these and other questions, and here are the answers.